geoffdavis/rex/README.md

 ### Setup Requirements

-The `hash_resources` module must be installed for this module to function correctly.
-Additionally, if the desired ssh user for REX is not root, this must be configured prior to enableing this module.
+If the desired ssh user for REX is not root, this must be configured prior to enabling this module.

 ### Beginning with rex